camunda/camunda/docs/src/basics/internal-processing.md

 # Internal Processing

 Internally, Zeebe is implemented as a collection of _stream processors_ working on top of Zeebe's persistent, replicated streams \(topics\).
-The stream processing model is chosen since it allows to unify
+The stream processing model is chosen since it allows you to unify:

 * Command-Oriented APIs \(Request-Response Style\),
 * Subscription Protocols \(Streaming\),
-* Asynchronous Background / Batch Processing  \(Continuations in Workflows, Timers, etc...\).
+* Asynchronous Background \ Batch Processing  \(Continuations in Workflows, Timers, etc...\).

-In addition, it solves the history problem: the streams of commands and events provides exactly the kind of exhaustive audit log a workflow engine needs to produce.
+In addition, it solves the history problem: The streams of commands and events provides exactly the kind of exhaustive audit log a workflow engine needs to produce.

 ## State Machines

-Primarily, Zeebe manages stateful entities: Tasks, Workflows, Timers, ...
-Internally, these entities are modeled as _State Machines_ which live inside the broker.
+Primarily, Zeebe manages stateful entities: Tasks, Workflows, Timers, ...Internally, these entities are modeled as _State Machines_ which live inside the broker.

-The concept of the state machine is simple \(in fact it is so simple yet fundamental that it is usually one of the first things undergraduate students in computer science learn\): state machines are used to describe entities which can be one one of several logical _states_.
+The concept of the state machine is simple \(in fact it is so simple yet fundamental that it is usually one of the first things undergraduate students in computer science learn\): State machines are used to describe entities which can be one of several logical _states_.
 From each state, there is a set \(possibly empty\) of transitions allowing it to go into another state.
-Transitioning into a new state may also produce outputs / side effects.
+Transitioning into a new state may also produce outputs\side effects.

 In Zeebe, a client or the broker itself can create a new entity \(state machine\) or request an existing entity to transition into a new state.
 This request is called a _Command_ in Zeebe lingo.